 - Turn down the external messages on what and how much to eat.
 Face it, modern life is filled with messages from the media – commercials for fast food, billboards – it’s just everywhere.
 We are told we need to be eating basically all the time.
 It’s hard to ignore, but mindfulness can help you un-hook from those messages.

 - Tune into your internal guidance system – instead of responding to cues from the outside, mindful eating gets you more in-tune to your internal guidance system – to if you are actually hungry, and when you are satisfied.

 - Improve your relationship with what you eat.
 Eating is a two-way conversation.
 Mindfulness is an excellent way to tune in to toes conversation.

 An Awareness About Mindful Eating

 One caveat – this practice can uncouple eating and satiety.
 It can help you eat less, but it can also help you undercut your nutritional well-being if your emotional eating has evolved into a more serious condition like an eating disorder.
 This is not a practice to help you stop eating or to eat less than your body actually needs.
-But, it can be mis-used in this way.
+But, it can be misused in this way.
 Don’t do it – it won’t end well for you.
 You can avoid that risk – here’s how.

 In addition to mindfulness, use nutrition guidelines for adequacy – adequate protein and energy needs – for your body.
-For example, the Institute of Medicine (IOM), a non-governmental nonprofit affiliated with the National Institutes of Health (NIH), who among other things track the research on dietary needs and creates recommendations, suggests that most humans need about 50 gm of protein to be reasonably healthy.
+For example, the Institute of Medicine (IOM), a non-governmental nonprofit affiliated with the National Institutes of Health (NIH), who among other things tracks the research on dietary needs and creates recommendations, suggests that most humans need about 50 gm of protein to be reasonably healthy.
 I’ve found that a reasonable screen – a starting place, for someone.
-A qualified nutritionist can help ensure that you are getting the nutrition you need to be who you want to be – strong, energetic and healthy.
+A qualified nutritionist can help ensure that you are getting the nutrition you need to be who you want to be – strong, energetic, and healthy.

 So How do I do it?